PostSuite/railway-derailer/README.md

 ## ▶️ Derailment Process

-Every so often (every `FREQUENCY_MINUTES`), the Derailer lists your Railway services and filters them to ones that aren't in the configured blacklist.
+Every so often (defined in `FREQUENCY_CRON`), the Derailer lists your Railway services and filters them to ones that aren't in the configured blacklist.

 Using this list, it chooses to 'Derail' a number of your services (using `BLAST_RADIUS`), this is done by **Aborting